-Regional setting: Three main districts of W deposits are present in the region of Sheet 3366-22: the Sierra de Los Morillos (or 'Faja Los Morillos', Llambías and Malvicini, 1982), which includes the most important mines; Sierra de Yulto and the Sierra del Morro
+Regional setting: Three main districts of W deposits are present in the region of Sheet 3366-23: the Sierra de Los Morillos district (or 'Faja Los Morillos', Llambías and Malvicini, 1982), which includes the most important mines; Sierra del Morro district (constituting the 'Faja Oriental'), and Sierra de Yulto district.

-(constituting the 'Faja Oriental').
-The first two districts occur principally within Sheet 3366-22.
 The region forms part of the late Neoproterozoic to early Cambrian Conlara Metamorphic Complex and comprises mainly metapelitic, metapsammitic and metacarbonate rocks and associated amphibolitic rocks that were polymetamophosed and deformed in the early Paleozoic (Sims and others, 1997).
 Biotite-muscovite±sillimanite±garnet banded gneiss and schist, foliated migmatite and massive migmatite are the principal metamorphic rock types in the W districts (Llambías and Malvinini, 1982).
 Leucotonalitic pegmatites and aplite occur subparallel to parallel with the foliation in the medium grade metamorphic rocks.
-Mylonite and other shear fabrics are common, and generally trend N-S. Zones of dolomitic and calcitic marble up to 5 m thick and amphibolite up to 4 m thick occur in the three abovementioned W districts where, in association with calcilicate rocks ('tactites'), they host scheelite mineralisation.
+Mylonite and other shear fabrics are common, and generally trend N-S. Zones of dolomitic and calcitic marble up to 5 m thick and amphibolite up to 4 m thick occur in the three abovementioned W districts where, in association with calculicate rocks ('tactites'), they host scheelite mineralisation.
 Intense multiphase deformation has resulted in complex distributions of the marble-amphibolite zones (e.g. at El Morro No. 1, Smith and González, 1947; also Delakowitz and others, 1991).